Capitals run out of steam in Seattle, fall to the Kraken to close a challenging road trip

 With no more healthy forwards available, the Capitals had no choice but to use a lineup of 11 forwards and seven defensemen (instead of the standard 12 and six).
 It was the first time they had done so this season.

-The Kraken (5-12-1) jumped to a three-goal lead before Washington made it interesting in the third.
+The Kraken (5-12-1) jumped out to a three-goal lead before Washington made it interesting in the third.
 Alex Ovechkin scored his 15th goal of the season — and the 745th of his career — at 3:09 to make it 4-2.
 Ovechkin has 15 goals and 15 assists in 19 games.

 But the Capitals could get no closer despite emptying the tank as the third period unfolded, eventually putting 23 shots on goal.
 Seattle’s Yanni Gourde found the empty net in the final minute to snuff Washington’s hopes.